The Best Advice for Building a Timeless Home In Your Budget, According to a Southern Living Custom Builder

 St. George Cottage - SL-1906

 A fireplace is a must for a cottage, and the St. George Cottage by John Tee, has a cozy one.
 Abundant natural light floods the interior of the home, where a fireplace and dual access to a full-width rear covered porch highlight the main area.
-The master bedroom is situated opposite the secondary bedrooms for privacy.
+The primary bedroom is situated opposite the secondary bedrooms for privacy.

 Bay Creek - SL-1933

 Simpson worked directly with Allison Ramsey Architects to design a modern, livable plan while paying homage to historic Southern architecture.
 The result came out to be Bay Creek, a 2,158 square-foot home with undeniable charm and a timeless appeal.
 Simpson loves this plan for its ability to suit a variety of families, whether it be a young couple with children or retirees with holiday visitors.
-Simpson notes that the media room upstairs can be converted to a second master suite, adding to its versatility.
+Simpson notes that the media room upstairs can be converted to a second primary suite, adding to its versatility.